Brand values are an essential part of your business, whether you run a physical store, an eCommerce site, or both.

 If your mind goes to quality, consider values like accuracy, attention to detail, consistency, craftsmanship, excellence, expertise, and precision.

-If you want to express customer service look at values like accessibility, approachability, care, communication, customer-centric, dependability, and empathy.
+On the other hand, if you want to express customer service look at values like accessibility, approachability, care, communication, customer-centric, dependability, and empathy.

 Most business owners know how important it is for a brand to be consistent and distinct, but many people don't realize how vital brand value is to every aspect of your company.
 Value gives your brand form.
 Without it, your efforts to create consistent branding will fall short.

-A brand is more than the value of the products that it sells.
+A brand is more than the value of the products or services that it sells.
 By building a positive association in the minds of customers, you can charge more for the products in your brick and mortar store or eCommerce website.
 Consumers are more likely to buy from a brand with whom they share values.

 Furthermore, loyal customers will keep buying from you again and again.
 By having strong brand values and encouraging customer retention, you can make sure that you will continue to get their sales for years to come.